 - Food Security

 - Sustainable Agriculture

 This is a good question to ask, but should not form the basis for choosing your regional specialization.
 There will be job opportunities in each of these regions, as well as in Canada because Canada has active trade and other links with these regions.
 It's also important to note that you are not limited to those six regions listed above.
 Choose the region that interests you the most - follow your passion!

-Once I have selected my regional specialization, should I focus my courses as much as possible on one country, or take a larger-scale approach?
 For example, if I choose the Americas because I am interested in Mexico, should I take as many courses as possible about Mexico, or take more general courses about Latin America?

 Both ways have advantages, so a combination is best.
 A more in-depth understanding of one country is useful, but regional awareness is increasingly important.